-- 1.01 Salary and wage rates are established by the College President subject to approval by the Board. - 1.02 Changes to contracts are made only by recommendation of the College President to the Board. - 1.03 Pay grades for classified support personnel may be adjusted based upon recommendation by the classified employee salary administration committee and approval by the President.
+- 1.01 Salary and wage rates are established by the College President subject to approval by the Board. - 1.02 Pay grades for non-exempt employees may be adjusted based upon recommendation by the direct supervisor, Senior Director of Human Resources, and Vice President of Business Affairs and approved by the President.